Towards Mitigating Excessive Forgetting in LLM Unlearning via Entanglement-Guidance with Proxy Constraint: Experiments

-\partitle{Stability in the early forgetting stage} At the initial training steps across all forget rates, both the forget loss and retain loss remain consistently low.
+\partitle{Stability in the early unlearning stage} At the initial training steps across all forget rates, both the forget loss and retain loss remain consistently low.
 This observation indicates that the unlearning process is well-behaved in its early phase.
-Meanwhile, the model maintains strong performance on the retain dataset, thus avoiding premature over-forgetting.
+Meanwhile, the model maintains strong performance on the retain dataset, thus avoiding premature over-unlearning.

-\partitle{No penalty activation under mild forgetting} In the 1\% forgetting case, no signs of over-forgetting are observed throughout the entire training trajectory.
+\partitle{No penalty activation under mild unlearning} In the 1\% forgetting case, no signs of over-unlearning are observed throughout the entire training trajectory.
 The penalty loss remains zero across all training steps, demonstrating that the test-informed penalty mechanism stays inactive when unnecessary and does not interfere with mild unlearning tasks.

-\partitle{Proxy-based penalty anticipates over-forgetting} For the 5\% forgetting case, a sharp increase in retain loss is observed around step 18 for the GD baseline (dashed blue), signaling potential over-forgetting.
-Interestingly, the penalty loss (green) in EAGLE-PC\_w/o (GD) also rises concurrently, serving as a proactive signal.
-Notably, this penalty is not directly derived from the retain loss, but is computed from test-time ICL proxy data and integrated into the forget loss.
+\partitle{Proxy-based penalty anticipates over-unlearning} For the 5\% forgetting case, a sharp increase in retain loss is observed around step 18 for the GD baseline (dashed blue), signaling potential over-unlearning.
+Interestingly, the penalty loss (green) in EGUP\_w/o (GD) also rises concurrently, serving as an early warning signal.
+Notably, this penalty is not derived from the retain loss; instead, it is computed from test-time ICL proxy data and incorporated into the forget objective, enabling EGUP to proactively anticipate and mitigate over-unlearning before severe retain degradation occurs.

-\partitle{ICL-informed penalty mitigates over-forgetting} In the later training stages, especially at higher forget rates (e.g., 5\% and 10\%), EAGLE-PC\_w/o (GD) (solid lines) maintains lower retain loss compared to the GD baseline.
-This confirms that integrating ICL proxy data into the loss formulation helps to regularize the unlearning process and prevents excessive degradation of the retain knowledge, validating the effectiveness of our proxy-based penalty design.
+\partitle{ICL-informed penalty mitigates over-unlearning} In the later training stages, especially at higher forget rates (e.g., 5\% and 10\%), EGUP\_w/o (GD) (solid lines) maintains lower retain loss compared to the GD baseline.
+This confirms that integrating ICL proxy data into the loss formulation effectively regularizes the unlearning process and prevents excessive degradation of the retain knowledge, validating the effectiveness of our proxy-based penalty design.

 We compare several unlearning strategies across varying forget rates in Figure \ref{fig:hot-test}.
-The upper half of each heatmap displays results from baseline and entanglement-aware variants without proxy constraints (EAGLE-PC\_w/o), while the lower half includes proxy data constraint versions (EAGLE-PC).
-Across all configurations and forget rates, the introduction of proxy constraint consistently improves model utility without compromising the forgetting quality.
+The upper half of each heatmap displays results from baseline and entanglement-guided unlearning (EGU), while the lower half includes EGU with proxy constraint (EGUP).
+Across all model configurations and forgetting ratios, EGUP consistently achieves better utility preservation while maintaining comparable or even stronger forgetting performance.
+This demonstrates that incorporating ICL-based proxy guidance provides a more stable and well-regularized optimization trajectory.